somrajroy/AWS3TierArchitecturewithTFModules/README.md

      - Cost implications: Managed services like RDS come with additional costs compared to self-hosted databases on EC2 instances.

     - **Learning**
+      - Module Composition: By studying the structure of the terraform-aws-modules/rds/aws module, one can learn how to compose different Terraform modules together to create a complete RDS infrastructure setup.
+This understanding can be applied to building more complex infrastructure configurations.
       - Understanding of database concepts like instance size, storage, and backups.
-      - Knowledge of RDS features, such as multi-AZ deployments and parameter groups.
+      - Understanding of RDS features, such as multi-AZ deployments and parameter groups.
+      - Best Practices: The module can serve as a reference for implementing best practices when provisioning RDS instances on AWS.
+By examining the module's code and documentation, one can learn about security configurations, parameter groups, backup strategies, and other recommended practices for managing
+        RDS instances.

     - Module terraform-aws-modules/security-group/aws : The terraform-aws-modules/security-group/aws module simplifies the setup of AWS Security Groups.
 Security
       Groups act as virtual firewalls for AWS resources, controlling inbound and outbound traffic.